Positron Emission Tomography (PET)

 - To diagnose neurological conditions such as:

-- Parkinson's disease (a progressive disease of the nervous system in which a fine tremor, muscle weakness, and a peculiar type of gait are seen)
+- Parkinson disease (a progressive disease of the nervous system in which a fine tremor, muscle weakness, and a peculiar type of gait are seen)

-- Huntington's disease (a hereditary disease of the nervous system which causes increasing dementia, bizarre involuntary movements, and abnormal posture)
+- Huntington disease (a hereditary disease of the nervous system that causes increasing dementia, bizarre involuntary movements, and abnormal posture)

 - Epilepsy (a brain disorder involving recurrent seizures)